yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-enterprise-developer-portal/release-notes/portal-1.3.0.md

 - Fixed grammar in the Provider menu UI.
 - Fixed broken link to the Access requests menu item in the portal admin dashboard.
 - Fixes to the shopping cart flow were made as follows:
-  - Fixes the 'Add to cart' button in the API Product page;
+  - Fixed the bug where the 'Add to cart' button in the API Product page were not clickable;
   - Add form validation in the checkout flow.
 - Fixes the API Product page to show only catalogues available to a developer.